Data Analytics: the theory explained

 What the data analytics process looks like exactly depends on the situation.
 In general, a number of basic steps are followed before the information is processed in one of the above analyses.
 These basic steps are briefly described below.

-Establishing goal and requirements
+Establishing goal and requirements for Data Analytics

 The first step involves determining the need for data analytics and the requirements.
 During the first phase, it is also determined what kind of data is involved.
 Is it data on demographic characteristics, such as income or gender?
 Or is it working with financial data?